pbinkley/microcopying_1940/index.markdown

 <p><span class="speaker" data-speaker="SCHWEGMANN">MR. SCHWEGMANN</span>: It seems likely we could crystallize
 into action some of the opinions that have been expressed if we knew just a little bit the answer to these questions.
-The <span style="page" id="page161">[p.161]</span> first one is: How much money is likely to be available for any copying project?
+The <span class="page" id="page161">[p.161]</span> first one is: How much money is likely to be available for any copying project?
 The second one is: Can't we differentiate between the idea of copying archives and copying books?
 Archive apparently would have to be prepared before copying to make